 Additionally, the gaps in a marriage boundary should not exceed more than an inch.
 If the gap gets wider or uneven throughout the boundary line, it needs to be readjusted with professional help.
 If the gap is left untreated for too long, it can create roof leaks, weakened structural integrity, and several other very expensive issues.

-How Do You Cover a Marriage Line in a Mobile Home?
+How Do Seal Marriage Line in a Mobile Home?

 - Install a gasket along the entire joint of the marriage line.
 If the gasket is already installed, proceed to perform the following steps.

 - Before joining the sections, install the gasket to the walls, ceiling, and floor.